MrPowerScripts/MrPowerScripts.com/_posts/2020/2020-04-25-iteration.md

 title: U need 2 Iterate.
 You need to iterate.
 Iteration is necessary.
 categories: ["blog post"]
 tags: [mrpowerscripts]
-description-long: So I posted the best blog post ever the other day.
-And it challenged anyone who disagreed with the notion that it's the best blog post to tell me why so that I could make it better.
-Now the point was to highlight two critical components to successful growth more so than profess that it's the best blog post ever.
-I mean, is it REALLY the best blog post ever?
-Yes, obviously.
-It says so in the title, why wouldn't it be true?
-But that isn't the point of it.
 ---

 So I posted the [best blog post ever]({%- post_url 2020/2020-03-22-best-blog-post-ever -%}) the other day.
 And it challenged anyone who disagreed with the notion that it's the best blog post to tell me why so that I could make it better.
 Now the point was to highlight two critical components to successful growth more so than profess that it's the best blog post ever.
 I mean, is it REALLY the best blog post ever?
 Yes, obviously.
 It says so in the title, why wouldn't it be true?
 But that isn't the point of it.